 Most Apple AirPods users tend not to buy an extra headphone to use with their MacBook, MacBook Air or Pro, by using the single AirPods with both the iPhone and MacBook.
 Still, many users boggle to connect AirPods to MacBook.

-Following is a helpful guide on how to Connect (Pair) your Apple AirPods to MacBook.
+Following is a helpful guide on how to connect AirPods to MacBook.

 Well, this is a frequent question that comes from most of the AirPods new users, when it comes to connecting the wireless headphones with devices not other than iPhone.
 It is a bit confusing to an average customer since it does not involve many steps while connecting the AirPods with the iPhone.
 However, other devices have to follow the standard Bluetooth pairing steps to connect with the AirPods.

 In a word, YES, you can use Apple AirPods with MacBook.
 In terms of a MacBook, you can connect it with Apple AirPods in two different ways: As an Apple device, or as a standard Bluetooth enabled device.
 Your connection preference is based on whether you have paired the AirPods previously with the iPhone using the same iCloud account or not.